-Phishing sites- this method aims to redirect you to an exact site layout as you are intending to use, the site domain names are made in such a way where people make a mistake in spelling the proper website and are redirected to the "fake" site.
+This method aims to redirect you to an exact site layout as you are intending to use, the site domain names are made in such a way that people make a mistake in spelling the proper website and are redirected to the "fake" site.

 When you enter your credentials on such a site, they are in the hands of the domain creators and will most likely use this information for nefarious means.
 These domains live for a short period and are usually closed once enough people get their information leaked or until it is shut down.

-Be very mindful of what site you are entering, even one letter could redirect you to a miscellaneous site that is mascarading as the one you intended to visit.
+Be very mindful of which site you are entering.
+Even one incorrect letter could redirect you to a miscellaneous site that is masquerading as the one you intended to visit.

-Same rules apply, block the user from contacting you, report the account and do not reply, open any links, download any files from such accounts.
-Always double check on why would you be asked to do something from said individual, even if he is you long time social media friend.
+Again, should you come across a message or user, we strongly advise that you block the user from contacting you, report the account and do not reply, open any links, or download any files from such accounts.
+Always double check on why would you be asked to do something from said individual, even if he is your long time social media friend.

-Malware/programs- This is one of the more known ways on how bad actors try and manipulate you to pay, disclose information or get access to your information or systems.
+This is another one of the more commonly known ways that bad actors try and manipulate you to send them money, disclose your personal information, or get access to your information or systems.

-Sometimes, thought infected programs they can have partial or even full access to your PC.
-Which enables them to see what you are typing to directly locking you out of your device and demanding money to unblock it.
+Sometimes, through infected programs, the scammer can have partial or even full access to your PC, which could range from enabling them to see what you are typing, to directly locking you out of your device and demanding money from you to unblock it.

 The first two instances can be solved by resetting your browser's cache; however, the latter ones should be solved by contacting support of the afflicted OS, device or system.
 More serious cases might involve your device being stealthily manipulated without you even knowing it, this can be mitigated by having the latest security updates for all your programs and a dedicated security/antivirus program to catch any dangerous threats.